lobehub/lobe-chat-agents/README.md

 ## 🚀 How to Submit your Agent

+You can submit through [**Submit Your Agent**][submit], or use the following steps

+### Step-by-step Instructions

 If you wish to add an agent onto the index, make an entry in `agents` directory using `agent_template.json` or `agent_template_full.json`, write a short description and tag it appropriately then open as a pull request ty!

-### Step-by-step Instructions

 1. <kbd>Fork</kbd> of this repository.
 2. Make a copy of `agent_template.json` or `agent_template_full.json`